quenktechnologies/dagen-templates-quenk/mongodb-search-filters/README.md

 ## Requirements

 ### Schema
-The `collection.nunjucks` template reads the `filterAs` value on each field in the schema to generate the filter policy.
+The `model.nunjucks` template reads the `filterAs` value on each field in the schema to generate the filter policy.
 Note that this template is meant to generate string based filter policy pointers and not the actual policy itself.